movementlabsxyz/MIP/MD/md-93/README.md

 The two child MIPs are `pmip-8.1` and `pmip-8.2`, with their `README`s located in child directories named after their respecxtive MIP names.

+In above example, the parent and child MIPs are all be submitted as part of the same PR (PR #8 for the PMIP repository).
+Future child PMIPs COULD use that same number regardless of their PR number.

 Other structures MAY also be suitable.
 Regardless of the specific structure, a universal standard SHOULD be adopted for greater standardization of MIPs.